2013 Drake Bulldogs football team

 The 2013 Drake Bulldogs football team represented Drake University as member of the Pioneer Football League (PFL) during the 2013 NCAA Division I FCS football season.
-Led by sixth-year head coach Chris Creighton, the Bulldogs compiled and overall record of 6–5 with a mark of 5–3 in conference play, tying for fourth place in the PFL.
+Led by sixth-year head coach Chris Creighton, the Bulldogs compiled an overall record of 6–5 with a mark of 5–3 in conference play, tying for fourth place in the PFL.
 The team played home games at Drake Stadium in Des Moines, Iowa.

-At the end of the season, Creighton resigned to become the head football coach at Eastern Michigan University.
+At the end of the season, Creighton resigned and became the head football coach at Eastern Michigan University.